Definition of Lean

-There are several versions of Lean in the world today.
+People have taken many different approaches to define Lean methodology, although they might go by different names.
 Each of these sub-disciplines pays some regard to Lean principles, but some are more closely aligned with the original intention of Lean than others.
 Keep reading to learn about these Lean definitions and what they might mean for your Lean practice.

 A Brief History of Lean

 Lean thinking was developed by Japanese automaker Toyota in the mid-20th century, in a method called the Toyota Production System (TPS).
 TPS allowed Toyota to deliver more innovative products than its competitors with faster speed and less waste.
 Its competitors had no choice but to follow suit — and so Lean manufacturing was born, first in the auto industry, then spreading to manufacturing at large.

 By the end of the century, businesses across the globe were trying to find ways to apply Lean to their industries to achieve similar results.
 This resulted in several manifestations of what we would now loosely refer to as Lean, including Total Quality Management, Theory of Constraints, Just-in-Time, and Six Sigma.
 These versions of Lean were generally prescriptive, structured, and focused on the elimination of waste.
 Over time, the definition of Lean has evolved, to become more of a flexible methodology than a regimented set of practices.